victor-gp/algorithms/codingame/ocean-of-code/readme.md

 Silence requires 6 charge actions to load.
 This allows you to move 0 to 4 cells in a given direction (not visiting already visited cells or islands).
 Your opponent will not know in which direction or how far you've moved.

+#### Mine

+Mine requires 3 charge actions to load.
+It can be placed on any cell next to you (north, east, south, west).
+You can't place two own mines on the same cell.
+However it's possible to place your own mine on an opponent mine or the opponent's submarine itself.
+Mines will only detonate when using the trigger command, not when moving onto them.

+#### Trigger

+Triggering a mine will cause an explosion.
+You can only trigger your own mines.
+Like for a torpedo, the explosion has a damage of 2 on the location of the mine and 1 damage to nearby cells (including diagonally).
+You can't trigger multiple mines in the same turn.
+You can't place and trigger a mine in the same turn.
+You can also damage yourself with a mine.

 The following table shows, how different actions will be shown to your opponent:

 | Your action      | Shown to opponent | comment                                                                                                                        |